AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 ## Running the Public Transport calculations in Taito

+Our calculations was divided on 293 individual subtasks where each task included MetropAccess-Reititin route optimizations from 50 origin locations that are within a single *origin-file.txt*
+([an example of a origin file](../../data/PT/Subsets/1_Matrix2015_Origs_WGS84.txt)) to 14 645 destination locations ([see the destination file](../../data/PT/destPoints.txt)).
+All public transportation origin and destination files that were used in calculations are [here](../../data/PT/).

 <a name='array-jobs'></a>**Here are the array job files that were used when calculating the Helsinki Region Travel Time/CO2 Matrices (2015)**: